 Our training is informed by industry research, development and relevance.
 Structures, modules and assessments can periodically change as part of the training curriculum enhancement and review.
 Up to date module and assessment information is made available to all students upon completion of enrolment with both Fourth Monkey and Falmouth University, the Accrediting Partner for the course.

-Additionally, to accept any offer made by Fourth Monkey, you must register and satisfactorily meet the entry requirements adhering to the Admissions Policy ahead of enrolment with our Accrediting Partner, Falmouth University prior to enrolment on the course.
+To accept any offer made by Fourth Monkey, you must register and satisfactorily adhere to the Admissions Policy of our Accrediting Partner, Falmouth University prior to enrolment on the course.

 Fourth Monkey’s MA Collaborative Theatre degree is awarded by one of the UK’s leading specialist universities for the creative industries, Falmouth University.